Davido Becomes Brand Ambassador For Infinix Smartphone - INFORMATION NIGERIA

 He recently bought Chioma, a chef, a Porsche vehicle which has been publicized massively on social media alongside a song to honour her.

+Just after Chioma bagged a multi-million endorsement deal, Davido also just became the new thing in the market for Infinix – makers of mobile phones and other electronic devices..

-We are yet to confirm the exact endorsement price but there are reports it’s a moneyed one.
+We are yet to confirm the exact endorsement price but there are reports it’s a big deal.

 Ad ==> BARRISTER Anthony At Midnight COULDN'T Urinate: ENLARGED PROSTATE!!!
 Man ABOVE 40?
 PREVENT This Crisis & PROSTATE CANCER!!!
 SHRINK Your Enlarged PROSTATE Within 15Days Without Surgery!!!
 Click!!!